Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Results and Discussions

-with dimensionless parameter $S= \frac{N_a L}{u_*}$ and empirical constant $C$ lying between 0.2 and 0.4 to model configurations with both surface flux and independent ambient stratification such as studied herein.
-Based on DNS results of cases \textit{II,III,IV,VI} which have nonzero prescribed ambient stratification, we determined that the single value $C =0.14$ for the constant $C$ in Eq. (\ref{eq:phimextended}) manages to fit the lower linear portion of all four velocity gradient profiles reasonably well, as shown in Fig. \ref{fig:Nhcomparemoz}.
-Our current results thus seem to suggest that Eq. (\ref{eq:phimextended}) as proposed in \citet{zilitinkevich2000} is a promising extension to MOST that accommodates the independent impact of ambient stratification.
-The fact that our value for $C=0.14$ is slightly smaller than the recommended $C=$0.2 in \citeauthor{zilitinkevich2000} could be due to the relatively small Reynolds number in our simulations.
-It should thus be pointed out that a separate investigation at higher Reynolds numbers with various combinations of Froude and stratification perturbation numbers is still required to verify the validity of Eq. (\ref{eq:phimextended}) with confidence.\\
+where $S$ is a dimensionless parameter defined as $S = N_a L u_{*}^{-1}$, and $C$ is an empirical constant taking values between 0.2 and 0.4. \citeauthor{zilitinkevich2000} proposed this extension to MOST to account for the static stability of the free flow.
+Based on DNS results of cases \textit{II,III,IV,VI}, all of which have nonzero prescribed ambient stratification, we determined that $C=0.12$ in Eq. (\ref{eq:phimextended}) fits the lower linear portion of all four velocity gradient profiles reasonably well, as shown in Fig. \ref{fig:statmeanmo}c.
+Thus, our current results suggest that Eq. (\ref{eq:phimextended}) as proposed in \citet{zilitinkevich2000} is a promising extension to MOST to account for the influence of independent ambient stratification in SBL.
+The fact that our value for $C=0.12$ is slightly smaller than the recommended $C=$0.2 in \citeauthor{zilitinkevich2000} could be due to the relatively small Reynolds number in our simulations.
+It should thus be pointed out that a separate investigation at higher Reynolds numbers with various combinations of Froude and stratification perturbation numbers is still required to verify the validity of Eq. (\ref{eq:phimextended}) with confidence.